nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_table.png" alt="Console table" style="width:60%;padding:0 20%;"/>

-- You can group together any repetative logs along with a label using `console.group()` which takes label for the group as a parameter.
+- You can group any repetitive logs along with a label using `console.group()` which takes label for the group as a parameter.

 ```javascript
 console.group("grouping logs");